 About Shelley Gautier

-Following her recovery, Shelly began her first competitive sports in disable sailing where she became a competitive sailor.
+Following her recovery, Shelley began her first competitive sports in disabled sailing where she became a competitive sailor.
 She raced across Canada and the United States.
-Shelley became a board member of the Disable Sailing Association Ontario (Toronto Club) and served as Commodore for two years.
+Shelley became a board member of the Disabled Sailing Association Ontario (Toronto Club) and served as Commodore for two years.
 She was a very active fundraiser for para-sailing during her tenure.

 In 2009, Shelley became the first female T-1 rider on the international para-cycling scene.
-Since then she has dominated her class and won Union Cycliste Internationale (UCI) world championships for five consecutive years.
-Shelley has won eight world titles in para-cycling and competed in the London 2012 Paralympics and the 2016 Paralympics held in Rio de Janeiro.
+Since then she has dominated her class and won Union Cycliste Internationale (UCI) world championships for 7 consecutive years.
+Shelley has won fourteen world titles in para-cycling and competed in the London 2012 Paralympics and she brought home a Bronze Medal in the 2016 Paralympics held in Rio de Janeiro.

 Awards and Certifications